Coffee-93/Coffee-93/README.md

 🏥 Data Scientist @ [HealthStream](https://www.healthstream.com/) on the AI & Data Outcomes Team.
 Currently interested in ML Deployment, NLP, and Search/Recommendations.

-💻 Recently obtained an M.S. in Artificial Intelligence — concentration in Machine Learning, minor in Computer Science.
+💻 M.S. in Artificial Intelligence — concentration in Machine Learning, minor in Computer Science.

 ⚕️ My background is in public health, medicine and biochemistry.
 Ask me about it some time!